Chat Memory

 Memory Management API

-REST endpoints for managing memories programmatically.
-All endpoints require authentication and operate within the scope of a single chat.
+REST endpoints for managing memories programmatically within a single chat session.
+All endpoints operate within the scope of a single chat.

 Create Memory from Message